solo-io/ecs-mcdemo/README.md

-export AWS_REGION=us-east-1        # The AWS region where the cluster will be deployed export OWNER_NAME=$(whoami)        # The name of the cluster owner (auto-fills with your username) export EKS_VERSION=1.33            # Version of EKS to be used for the cluster export CLUSTER_NAME=ecsmcdemo      # Name of the EKS cluster.
+export AWS_REGION=us-east-1        # The AWS region where the cluster will be deployed export OWNER_NAME=$(whoami)        # The name of the cluster owner (auto-fills with your username) export EKS_VERSION=1.33            # Version of EKS to be used for the cluster export CLUSTER_NAME=mcdemo      # Name of the EKS cluster.
 The ECS cluster names will be ecs-$CLUSTER_NAME-1 and ecs-$CLUSTER_NAME-2 export NUMBER_NODES=2              # The number of nodes in your EKS cluster export NODE_TYPE="t2.medium"       # The instance type for the nodes in the EKS cluster
 ```